gravitational/teleport/docs/4.0/quickstart.md

 setting up a [Trusted Cluster](../admin-guide/#trusted-clusters) if you have workloads split across different networks / clouds.

-Teleport Node Tunneling lets you add a node to an exsiting Teleport Cluster.
+Teleport Node Tunneling lets you add a node to an existing Teleport Cluster.
 This can be useful for IoT applications or for managing a couple of servers in a different network.

-Similar to [Adding Nodes to Cluster](/quickstart/#adding-nodes-to-cluster), use `tctl` to create a single-use token fro a node, but this time you'll replace the auth-server IP with the URL of the Proxy Server.
+Similar to [Adding Nodes to Cluster](/quickstart/#adding-nodes-to-cluster), use `tctl` to create a single-use token for a node, but this time you'll replace the auth-server IP with the URL of the Proxy Server.
 In the Example below, we've replaced the Auth IP to the Proxy server address `teleport.example.com`.